-Roger died in 1094, handing over the property to a son named Hugh.
-A year later Hen Domen was plundered by Cadwgan Bleddyn, the Welsh prince of Powys.
-A few years later Hugh was killed off the coast of Anglesey in the fight against Norwegians, and his successor was his elder brother Robert.
-As he took part in the anti-royal conspiracy, he was imprisoned and died in the dungeon of king Henry at Corfe Castle.
-Hen Domen was from 1105 the seat of the de Boulers family (Bowdler).
-Around 1223, a new stone castle was erected at a distance of 1.5 kilometers, and the older timber site probably functioned until the end of the 13th century.
+Roger de Montgomery died in 1094, leaving the estate to a son named Hugh.
+A year later, Hen Domen was sacked by Cadwgan ap Bleddyn, the Welsh Prince of Powys.
+A few years later Hugh was killed off the coast of Anglesey fighting the Norwegians and was succeeded by his elder brother Robert of Bellême.
+As he took part in an anti-royal conspiracy, in 1102 he was imprisoned, deprived of fortune and died in the cell of King Henry I at Corfe Castle.
+The confiscated Hen Domen ended up in the hands of the de Boulers (Bowdler) family after 1105.

 Probably from the name of the representative of the family of the new owners of the castle, Baldwin Boulers, Montgomery also began to be called by the Welsh name Trefaldwyn (Baldwin’s Town), despite the fact that it was a wood and earth motte and bailey castle.
 The Boulers family was much less wealthy than the earls of Shrewsbury, so Hen Domen was much more important to them as a residential and economic center.
 The fortifications were not neglected, but the military function of the castle had to take a back seat in some periods, for example in the years when one of the representatives of the Boulers married the Welsh princes of Powys.
 The Bouler family owned Hen Domen until the family died out in 1207.